Hi! I'm Lindsey.

 How can you make this walnut basil pesto using what you already have?
 Here are some ideas…

-• No basil? ➝ use flat-leaf parsley, carrot tops, or kale for an entirely different flavor
+• No basil? – use flat-leaf parsley, carrot tops, or kale for an entirely different flavor.
+Or try my cilantro pesto recipe!

-• No nuts? ➝ replace with pumpkin seeds, sunflower seeds, or hemp seeds
+• Make it nut-free – replace the walnuts with pumpkin seeds, sunflower seeds, or hemp seeds.

-• Want to add bulk it up? ➝ add fresh spinach or arugula (like in my dairy-free arugula pesto) to sneak in more greens, without affecting the flavor
+• Add-ins – add fresh spinach or arugula (like in my dairy-free arugula pesto) to sneak in more greens, without affecting the flavor.

 Walnuts and Basil